phetdam/npyglue/doc/npyglue-sil.md

        CSS stylesheet (differen -S option) that essentially looks like a Doxygen code block but without links and with different highlighting.

-       we can have a filtering Python script that even uses Pygments API to transform infile.md to infile-pygmentized.md via the HTML injection and just need to add the CSS sheet to HTML_EXTRA_STYLESHEET. there will be a CMake add_custom_command to invoke this transform step and hang it as part of the overall build system. there can be a finalization target that depends on all the outputs that the Doxygen target depends on.
+       we curently can accomplish this with the tools/pyginject.py script. it must be run with the -w doxygen option for correct code block formatting but still has some issues with escaping % for example. the generated CSS stylesheet can then be added to HTML_EXTRA_STYLESHEET. there will be a CMake add_custom_command to invoke this transform step and hang it as part of the overall build system. there can be a finalization target that depends on all the outputs that the Doxygen target depends on.